metosin/malli/README.md

 ### Mutable registry

 [clojure.spec](https://clojure.org/guides/spec) introduces a mutable global registry for specs.
-There is no such thing in `malli`, but you can create it yourself:
+There is no such thing in `malli`, but you can create it yourself.

+Using a custom registry atom:

 ```clj
 (defonce my-registry